Pinterest Pixel

 John Michaloudis

-I’ve often come across situations where I need to split cell diagonally in Excel, especially when working with tables where I want to display two different headers within the same cell, like "Price/Quantity" or "Date/Time."
-If you're looking to split cell diagonally in Excel, here's how you can do it quickly and easily.
+I’ve often come across situations where I need to split a cell diagonally in Excel, especially when working with tables where I want to display two different headers within the same cell, like "Price/Quantity" or "Date/Time."
+If you're looking to split a cell diagonally in Excel, here's how you can do it quickly and easily.

-I’ve often come across situations where I need to split cell diagonally in Excel, especially when working with tables where I want to display two different headers within the same cell, like “Price/Quantity” or “Date/Time.”
-If you’re looking to split cell diagonally in Excel, here’s how you can do it quickly and easily.
+I’ve often come across situations where I need to split a cell diagonally in Excel, especially when working with tables where I want to display two different headers within the same cell, like “Price/Quantity” or “Date/Time.”
+If you’re looking to split a cell diagonally in Excel, here’s how you can do it quickly and easily.

 Key Takeaways: